medusajs/medusa/docs/content/advanced/backend/subscribers/create-subscriber.md

 }
 ```

-After that, you should be able to listen to events on your server.
+After that, you are able to listen to events on your server.

 ## Implementation